markeissler/Doxywrite/README.md

 ## License

-Xcodebump is licensed under the MIT open source license.
+Doxywrite is licensed under the MIT open source license.

 ## Appreciation
 Like this script?
 Let me know!
 You can send some kudos my way courtesy of Flattr: